LunNova/Blog/content/articles/stable-diffusion-training-notes/index.md

 - Containers, launcher, and dataloader - https://github.com/LunNova/translunar-diffusion
 - Base stable diffusion with optimizations for training - https://github.com/LunNova/InvokeAI-nyoom

-Clone "translunar-diffusion" as a dir called "lun" inside the other one.
-It's also compatible with other SD forks, which is why it's separate.
+Clone "translunar-diffusion" with submodules and use `start.sh` in the docker folder to get a container.

 ----